Divajain/userdocs/docs/essentials.md

 Refresh the Salesforce payment record once complete to see the payment record completed.
 Congratulations - you've taken your first test payment!

 ## User permissions
 You probably won't want all your Salesforce users to have permission to take payments.
-Asperato ONE ships with 3 permission sets that you can apply to relevant users in your org:
+Asperato ONE ships with 3 <a href="https://help.salesforce.com/articleView?id=perm_sets_overview.htm&type=5" target="_blank">permission sets</a> that you can apply to relevant users in your org:

  - **Asperato standard user** - A user with this permission can setup payments, authorisations and payment schedules.
  - **Asperato refund user** - In addition to the above, this permission allows a user to issue refunds.